awgeezrick/CS109a_finalproject_group20/README.md

 #### Data Inconsistencies and Corrections

 Various records needed to be deleted or changed after reviewing their validity.
-Some artist URL’s had changed in Spotify and some tracks were no longer available.
+Some artist URIs had changed in Spotify and some tracks were no longer available.
 These changes were not extensive and did not have a major impact on the usefulness of the data.

 ## EDA

 ### Data Description
 Our project uses the Spotify Million PLaylist Dataset (MPD).
-The file structure consists of 10,000 .json subfiles, with each subfile containing 1,000 playlists.
-Each playlist object contains the following attributes:
+The file structure consists of 1,000 CSV files containing 1,000 playlists each.

-'collaborative': boolean (describes whether or not it is a collaborative playlist)

-'duration_ms': int (the duration of the entire playlist in milliseconds)

-'modified_at': int (the Unix Epoch Time value of when the playlist was last modified)

-'name': str (name of the playlist)

-'num_albums': int (number of unique albums in the playlist)

-'num_artists': int (number of unique artists in the playlist)

-'num_edits': int (number of times the playlist has been edited)

-'num_followers': int (number of users that follow the playlist)

-'num_tracks': int (number of tracks on the playlist)

-'pid': int (the playlist ID number, ranging from 0 - 999,999,999)

-'tracks': list of track objects (contains a list of tracks, where each track is an object containing the following attributes:

-{'album_name': str (the name of the track’s album)

-'album_uri': str (the unique album ID -- uniform resource identifier)

-'artist_name': str (the name of the artist)

-'artist_uri': str (the unique artist ID -- uniform resource identifier)

-'duration_ms': int (the duration of the track in milliseconds)

-'pos': int (the track’s position in the playlist)

-'track_name' : str (the name of the track)})
+The set of CSV files was initially pulled into a SQLite database to facilitate EDA and train/test split.

 ### Data Visualization
 #### Playlists